zyborg/pester-tests-report/README.md

 GitHub Action to run Pester tests and generate report attached to Workflow Run

-:star: I appreciate your star, it helps me decide to which OSS projects I should allocate my spare time.

 This Action can be used to execute PowerShell Pester tests within a GitHub Workflow, as well as generate a Report from the test results and attach it to the Workflow Run as a Check Run.